Music

 possible.

-girl in Bows of London… How eloquently Ophelia communicates the darkest depths
+How eloquently the character of Ophelia communicates the darkest depths

 of sorrow, grief and loss, the places from which so many humans shrink.